todogroup/ospology/ospo-book/content/en/02-chapter.md

 - **Acts as an Environmentalist:** OSPOs can help organizations support and sustain open source projects in the long term by addressing issues such as security, maintenance, and project health.
 This can help ensure that open source projects remain healthy in the long term and continue to benefit the wider community.

-- **Acts as a Gatekeeper:** OSPOs can help to enforce OS policies and strengthen OS governance.
+- **Acts as a Gatekeeper:** OSPOs can help enforce OS policies and strengthen OS governance.
 This can help organizations to ensure compliance and mitigate OS security risks.

 ![ospo-support](https://github.com/todogroup/ospology/assets/43671777/f96cd4a1-0315-4a0e-8de3-2da59378a57b)

-### [Apendix A] A perspective of open source in Public Administrations
+### [Apendix A] A perspective of open source in public administrations

 We can see that [more public sector organizations are realising the value of an Open Source Programme Office](https://joinup.ec.europa.eu/collection/open-source-observatory-osor/news/growing-case-ospos-government) to not only achieve their digital policy goals to better serve their citizens but also to transform their organizations toward achieving these goals.
 Public sector organizations face unique challenges when it comes to managing their open source operations, including the need to comply with strict laws and regulations, and the requirement to provide transparent and accountable operations.
 An OSPO can help governments and public sector organizations to overcome these challenges.